000deepak/farming/mistakesToAvoid.md

     - use slurry to reduce ph and for micronutrient
     - N is very important at tasseling stage for cob development.
 - distance
+    - plant at lower end of bed (thapi)
+    - when planted on top of bed, when height increase after 50 days not able to spray
     - minimum distance between two linear seeds should be 1feet, this time we gave 7-9 inch due to which cobs got too small reducing harvest.
     - horizontal distance between to lines on same be should be 1 feet.
     - 4 feet bed is ideal.